Glenbrook Vintage Railway: Standard operating days

 W^{W} 644 passing J^{A} 1250 Diana at the Pukeoware depot in February 2017.

 The railway operates selected Sundays and public holiday weekend (except on Christmas Day and Boxing Day) between Labour weekend and Queen's Birthday weekend.

 Steam train services depart from Glenbrook every 90 minutes between 11 am and 4 pm, with a round trip taking approximately 60 minutes.
-The return journey consists of a 20-minute non-stop run from Glenbrook to Victoria Avenue, a five-minute stop where the engine runs round the train, a ten-minute run back to Pukeoware Workshops, a 15-minute workshop inspection visit and a ten-minute run back to Glenbrook.
+The return journey consists of a 20-minute non-stop run from Glenbrook to Victoria Avenue, a five-minute stop where the engine runs round the train, a ten-minute run back to Shakespear Road, where a 10-minute photo run is performed, then a run to Glenbrook via a water stop at the Waitangi Water Tower.

 When the train is not at Glenbrook station hand jigger rides are available within the station yard and motor jigger rides are available to Morley Road level crossing, a round trip of four kilometres.

 Special operating days

 During the course of an operating season, special events are organised featuring a range of unique operations.

-These include – Lego Weekends, Santa Days, Steam Festivals, Easter Celebrations, Day Out With Thomas Weekends, and events specific to each operating season.
+These include – Christmas Lights, Lego Weekends, Steam Festivals, Easter Celebrations, Day Out With Thomas Weekends, Matariki Night Lights and events specific to each operating season.

+Counties Energy Christmas Lights - Trains at Night

+The Christmas Lights - Trains at Night event was initiated in December 2018.
+It involves the trains and Glenbrook station site lit up with Christmas Lights, with the train providing "push-pull" trips every 30 minutes to Pukeoware from 6pm to 10.30pm, usually with W^{W} 480 and DBR 1295.
+Most recently due to demand, a second train has been added, operating every 30 minutes on the Mission Bush Branch Line from Glenbrook to Mission Bush, usually hauled by W^{W} 644 and DBR 1254.

 Day out with Thomas

-The most popular events operated by the railway, two trains up to six carriages long depart Glenbrook half-hourly between 10 am and 4 pm, usually.
+One of the most popular events operated by the railway, two trains up to six carriages long depart Glenbrook half-hourly between 10 am and 4 pm, usually.

 A smaller "shuttle train" operates in the siding linking the railway to the KiwiRail network.
 Often hauled by small diesel locomotive "Basil" in earlier years, the service has also been operated by W^{W} 480 "Terry the Tank Engine" and more recently by "Thomas the Tank Engine" – a visitor to the railway.
 The GVR's "Thomas" is Bagnall No. 2475, owned by the Mainline Steam Trust and formerly used at the Tomoana Freezing Works, Hastings.

 Double-decker buses, traction engines, vintage motor cars and other related displays have also been presented at these events over the years.

 On "Day Out With Thomas" weekends, trains only travel to Fernleigh, before returning to Pukeoware and Glenbrook.